 Located amid rolling hills slightly inland from the coastline in western Sonoma County, Valley Ford (pop.
 147) combines country hospitality with culinary and artistic sophistication.

-Set in the heart of Sonoma County’s dairy belt.
-For a brief period, this area was the focus of art enthusiasts worldwide.
-Sonoma County Historic Landmark No. 24, a bronze plaque at 14459 Valley Ford Road, commemorates The Running Fence — 165,000 yards of white nylon panels 19 feet high that husband-wife environmental artists Christo and Jeanne-Claude hung in Sonoma County for two weeks in 1976.
+Set in the heart of Sonoma County’s dairy belt, this area was the focus of art enthusiasts worldwide in the 1970s.
+Sonoma County Historic Landmark No. 24, a bronze plaque and tall pole at 14459 Valley Ford Road, commemorates The Running Fence — 165,000 yards of white nylon panels 19 feet high that husband-wife environmental artists Christo and Jeanne-Claude hung in Sonoma County for two weeks in 1976.

 Enjoy the small-town friendly atmosphere and hearty fare at Dinucci's Italian Dinners.
 Or indulge in a tasty breakfast or lunch at Estero Café, featuring soul-warming favorites like Swedish pancakes with applesauce, chicken-fried steak, or homemade cakes and pies.

 In southern Sonoma County, visitors are enchanted by the lush, rolling hills and acres of vineyards.
 This area often benefits from cool breezes from the nearby Pacific coast and from San Pablo Bay...

 Experience northern California's rich farmlands and wild, dramatic coastline on a one-day visit to Bodega Bay, in beautiful Sonoma County.
 Located slightly more than an hour's drive north of San...